pradhul/squash-push/README.md

 1. Open a Git repository in VS Code
 2. Open the Command Palette (Ctrl+Shift+P / Cmd+Shift+P)
-3. Type "Squash-Push: Hello World" and select the command
+3. Type "Squash Local Commits" OR "Squash-Push: Squash Local Commits" and select the command
 4. Select the oldest commit you want to keep as the base for squashing
-5. Follow the on-screen instructions
+5. The extension will squash your commits and open the commit message editor
+6. Save your new commit message and push your changes

 ## Requirements